0053ishav/0053ishav/README.md

 - 🌱 I’m currently learning **DevOps**

-- 👨‍💻 All of my projects are available at [https://portfolio-eta-ivory.vercel.app/](https://portfolio-eta-ivory.vercel.app/)
+- 👨‍💻 All of my projects are available at [My portfolio Website](https://portfolio-eta-ivory.vercel.app/)

 - 📃Documentation of all the tools & softwares.
 [Check out my repository](https://github.com/0007ishav/Documentation)

-- 📫 How to reach me **2002ishavs@gmail.com**
+- 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/ishav-singh)

 ![Metrics](https://metrics.lecoq.io/0007ishav)